Log in

 But to utilize an SDR, you need to fully understand the role and where it fits in the sales process.

-What does a sales development rep actually do?
+What does SDR mean and what does a sales development rep actually do?
 Do they handle inbound or outbound prospecting?
 Are they responsible for making sales?

 In this article, we’ll tell you everything you need to know and show you how to integrate an SDR into your sales process to generate more leads, improve the customer experience and close more deals.